Which place is cheaper, Durham or Duck?

 Should I visit Duck or Durham?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Duck is a resort town in Dare County, North Carolina.
 The town is quite small, with a year around population of just 369, but during the peak summer months the tourist crowds can climb to over 20,000.
 Duck is also the northernmost incorporated town in the county, and also the newest town in the Outer Banks, having been incorporated on May 1st, 2002.